Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 Q4.
 I have just entered a match but the stats aren't included.
 How do I get them to show?

 Matches need to be "Approved" before the stats from the match will appear in any of the stats reports.
 Go into the match details via the admin panel, check the "locked/approved" check box and hit save.
-Note: we have this function so that you can add other users to the system to help you enter scorecards while you retain the access to approve matches entered.
+Note: we have this function so that you can add other users to the system to help you enter scorecards while you retain control over what is approved.

 Q5.
 Can I still use the v11 software to publish matches online?

 Q6.
-How can I copy/backup my stats from Cricket Statz?
+How can I copy/backup my data from Cricket Statz?

 Q7.
 Can Cricket Statz import matches from MyCricket, CricHQ or Play-Cricket?